paciorek/future-kubernetes/README.md

 # future-kubernetes

 Instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.

 A primary use of this would be to run R in parallel across multiple virtual machines in the cloud.
-Kubernetes provides the infrastructure to set things up so that the master R process and all the R workers are running and able to communicate with each other.
+Kubernetes provides the infrastructure to set things up so that the main R process and all the R workers are running and able to communicate with each other.

 At the moment, the instructions make use of Google Kubernetes Engine, but apart from the initial step of starting the cluster, I expect the other steps to work on other cloud providers' Kubernetes platforms.